krischer/CircleThingy/README.md

 python cirle_thingy.py test_image.png
 ```

 This will open a window with the image.
-Two right mouse button clicks will be used to pick both ends the scale on
+Two right mouse button clicks will be used to pick both ends of the scale on
 the picture.
 After entering the physical size of the scale, it will appear on the picture.

 After this point, three left mouse button clicks will be used to mark one circle.
 This can be repeated as often as